Updated: October 2022

 However, it's not real easy to wait that long!

 This quick bread is great for freezing (after completely cooled, of course) and pulling out when company or family comes by.

 It's a family favorite!

-This cinnamon bread is really great with coffee.
+This Cinnamon Bread Deluxe is really great with coffee.
 Bret thinks I say everything is good with coffee (which most things are, right?), but this is an outstanding breakfast bread.

 - 2 C flour

 - ⅓ C plus 1 tbsp. cooking oil

 - Preheat oven to 350.
 Grease and flour a 9x5x3 inch loaf pan.